mikebrady/shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 **Important:** You should *never* use an important password as the AirPlay password for a Shairport Sync player – the password is stored in Shairport Sync's configuration file in plain text and is thus completely vulnerable.

 No backend is specified here, so it will default to the `alsa` backend if more than one back end has been compiled.
-To route the output to PulseAudio, set:
+To route the output to PipeWire, set:
 ```
-  output_backend = "pa";
+  output_backend = "pipewire";
 ```
 in the `general` group.